PhD Student at the Psycholinguistics Group

 address: Campus A1.3, room 2.12

 I work in cognitive science and psycholinguistics and am mainly interested in the differences of processing between the two cerebral hemispheres, specifically in how they use the preceding context (top-down processing) together with immediate input characteristics (bottom-up processing) to anticipate upcoming words in a sentence.
 I use ERPs to look at the extended timeline of word processing in context, from lower level (P2, N2) to later (N400, late positivity) stages of processing.
 I am also interested in how people understand grammatical gender and associate it with various semantic categories.

 I received my BA in Psychology (2011) and MSc in Cognitive Science (2012) from New Bulgarian University, Sofia.
-I've worked as a project manager for Google Speech Data Operations, Sofia during my master's and right after as an international adoptions psychologist in Sofia.
+I've worked as a project manager for Google Speech Data Operations, Sofia during my master's and as an international adoptions psychologist in Sofia right after.
 During my PhD studies, I spent Aug - Nov, 2015 as a visiting researcher in Marta Kutas' Lab at UCSD.

 I speak native Bulgarian and fluent English, as well as semi-proficient German and Russian.

 Here's my CV.

 I find science fiction in all of its forms very enjoyable.
-I also spend time stitching, embroidering, and doing martial arts.
+I also spend my time stitching, bouldering, and doing martial arts.